 Page.
 Line: 156.61

-The CSI variation threshold for each sensing responder to be compared with the CSI variation value shall be determined by the application at the sensing initiator, and shall be transmitted to each sensing responder within a Sensing Measurement Request frame.
+The CSI variation threshold for each sensing responder to be compared with the CSI variation value shall be transmitted to each sensing responder within a Sensing Measurement Request frame.
 Different sensing responders may have different threshold values set by the sensing initiator.

+NOTE - The CSI variation threshold for each sensing responder to be compared with the CSI variation value is determined by the application at the sensing initiator.

 SP